edarruiz/DomainDrivenDesign.SDK/README.md

 And finally, Eric Evans describes the exact definition of what an **Entity** is:

 > *"An object defined primarily by its identity is called an ENTITY.
 ENTITIES have special modeling and design considerations.
 They have life cycles that can radically change their form  and content, but a thread of continuity must be maintained.
-Their identities must be defined so  hat they can be effectively tracked.
+Their identities must be defined so  that they can be effectively tracked.
 Their class definitions, responsibilities, attributes, and associations should revolve around who they are, rather than the particular attributes they carry.
 Even for ENTITIES that don't transform so radically or have such complicated life cycles, placing them in the semantic category leads to more lucid models and more robust implementations. " (...)*
 >
 > *"When an object is distinguished by its identity, rather than its attributes, make this primary to its definition in the model.
 Keep the class definition simple and focused on life cycle continuity and identity.
 Define a means of distinguishing each object regardless of its form or history.
 Be alert to requirements that call for matching objects by attributes.
 Define an operation that is guaranteed to produce a unique result for each object, possibly by attaching a symbol that is guaranteed unique.
 This means of identification may come from the outside, or it may be an arbitrary identifier created by and for the system, but it must correspond to the identity distinctions in the model.
 The model must define what it means to be the same thing." (...)*
 >